RylanSchaeffer/AstraFellowship-When-Do-VLM-Image-Jailbreaks-Transfer/README.md

 This repository contains code and figures for our paper [When Do Universal Image Jailbreaks Transfer Between Vision-Language Models?](https://www.arxiv.org/abs/2407.15211).

+Spoiler: We found transfer was hard to obtain and only succeeded very narrowly 😬

 ![](images/figures/vlm_transfer_figure_1_draft_12.png)

 [![arXiv](https://img.shields.io/badge/arXiv-2407.15211-df2a2a.svg?style=for-the-badge)](https://arxiv.org/abs/2407.15211)